Inspectors may interview your office staff

 What your office staff need to know

 It's good practice to involve all staff when developing your school aims.

-Remind your office team about what your school aims are during INSET training and regularly throughout the year.
+Remind your office staff about what your school aims are during INSET training and regularly throughout the year.

-Most discussions about school performance will be with senior leaders, but inspectors will expect office staff to know how well
+Most discussions about your school's performance will be with senior leaders, but inspectors will expect your office staff to